splunk/step/scrimmages/firefire/README.md

     limit = 500
     url = https://data.seattle.gov/resource/grwu-wqtk.json

-That's enough for us- now we can specify several inputs if we want, and we have everything we need to pull the data.
-It's probably not enough for someone who hasn't been following along with us, however- we need to be able to supply a bit more detail on what we mean by 'date<sub>field</sub>', and limit.
+Now we can specify several inputs if we want, and we have everything we need to pull the data.
+It is probably not enough for someone who has not been following along with us.
+We need to supply a bit more detail on what we mean by 'date<sub>field</sub>', and limit.
 Let's take care of that now while it's fresh.

 ## Coding the input<a id="orgheadline5"></a>

-Modular input scripts run in three different modes- a schema mode, a validation mode, and a run mode.
-The schema mode allows us to offer our end users a more hospitable environment for specifying the values that we need to retrieve data.
+Modular input scripts run in three different modes; a schema mode, a validation mode, and a run mode.
+The schema mode allows us to offer our end users a more hospitable environment for specifying the values that we need to retrieve data. <<RBC: The pronouns here may be confusing to the reader.
+Are you referring to Splunk end users (devs) or do you mean the end users of the apps that devs will write using this scrimmage?>>
 For this scrimmage we are going to be using the [Splunk Python SDK](http://dev.splunk.com/python), which gives us an easy structure for implementing all of these modes.
-It's pretty simple to do this in any language- you may just need to handle the command-line parsing and XML yourself.
+It's pretty simple to do this in any language, you may just need to handle the command-line parsing and XML yourself.

 When using the Python SDK, we create a subclass of `splunklib.modularinput.Script` and override methods corresponding to the different stages.
-To specify more detail on the values we expect, let's start by overriding the `get_scheme` method.
+To specify more detail on the values we expect, we will start by overriding the `get_scheme` method.

-Splunk looks for a modular input script to have a name matching
+Splunk Enterprise looks for a modular input script to have a name that matches:

     from splunklib import modularinput
     class SocrataFeed(modularinput.Script):